serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-22-rabbit-with-akka-stream.markdown

 }
 ~~~

-Now we have a flow, but it doesn't do anything yet.
+Nothing really interesting here.
+Now we have a flow, but it doesn't do anything.
 So...

 ##Ducting the Flow

+We can now call some Flow methods to process our message.
+Akka Streams allow us to do a lot of things here - `map`, `foreach`, `group`, `zip` and more.
+I'm not going to go through these as there are already some good descriptions out there like in Frank Sauer's [CEP using Akka Streams](http://www.franklysauer.com/2014/05/cep-using-akka-streams/).
+What I'm intrested in here is what to do when you want to define your stream manipulation separately from the Flow declaration itself.

 In Akka Streams 0.2, the only way of composing flow processing was through `Flow[In] => Flow[Out]` functions.
 That's ok, but we could do better.
 And of course Akka guys did do better.
 In Akka Streams 0.3 they've introduced `Duct`'s.
 Duct is a placeholder for your transformations that can be created independently from the Flow and later attached to it.
 The signature is `Duct[In, Out]`.
 As you might have guessed, `In` is a type that enters the Duct and `Out` is the type that leaves.
 Here's an example of a Duct: